maticzav/emma/server/README.md

 Configuration issue filed by Emma should include concise description of what went wrong and how to fix it.

+### Boilerplate Installation

+Every time a boilerplate is installed we first check whether we can make it accessible to everyone or not.

+1. Root of boilerplate should include `package.json` with required `name`, `description` and `private` properies.
+1. Boilerplate has to be `public` (`{ private: false }`).
+1. Bolerplate name must still be available.
+Otherwise file a boilerplate [configuration issue](#boilerplate-configuration-issue).

+If all tests pass, the boilerplate is saved to Mongo and updated in Algolia.

 #### Boilerplate configuration issue

 Boilerplate configuration issue is created whenever there's a problem with one of the boilerplates